nishadg246/High-Performance-Tools-For-Autonomous-Vehicles/README.md

 ### High Performance Video Processing Suite For Autonomous Vehicles
 Nishad Gothoskar and Cyrus Tabrizi

+### Summary

-We are going to build a set of high performance, highly parallel tools for doing realtime data processing primarily to be used to analyze autonomous vehicle data.
-Many operations for successful automation of vehicles is dependent on realtime analysis.
-Our suite will create optimized versions of a variety of analysis algorithms.
+We are going to build a set of parallel visual-computing tools for doing realtime processing of autonomous vehicle sensor data.
+The ability to efficiently process multiple streams of RGB and depth data in realtime is critical to the improved safety and performance of autonomous vehicles.
+Our suite will create versions of these algorithms specifically optimized for parallel operation in this compute-constrained environment.

 ### Dataset